GoogleCloudPlatform/python-docs-samples/appengine/standard/endpoints-frameworks-v2/echo/README.md

    Service Configuration [2016-08-01r0] uploaded for service "echo-api.endpoints.[YOUR-PROJECT-ID].cloud.goog"

-Open the `app.yaml` file and in the `env_variables` section, replace [YOUR-PROJECT-ID] in `echo-api.endpoints.[YOUR-PROJECT-ID].cloud.goog` with your project ID.
+Open the `app.yaml` file and in the `env_variables` section, replace [YOUR-PROJECT-ID] in `[YOUR-PROJECT-ID].appspot.com` with your project ID.
 This is your Endpoints service name.
 Then replace `2016-08-01r0` with your uploaded service management configuration.

 Then, deploy the sample using `gcloud`: